-This is a randomized, placebo-controlled, double-blind, multicenter, parallel-group, Phase 3 study, designed to evaluate the efficacy, PK, PD, usability, and safety of CT-P13 SC as maintenance therapy in patients with moderately to severely active CD who have had an inadequate response to conventional therapy.
+This study is a randomized, placebo controlled, double-blind, multicenter, parallel-group, Phase 3 study, designed to evaluate the efficacy, PK, PD and safety of CT-P13 SC as maintenance therapy in patients with moderately to severely active UC who have had an inadequate response to conventional therapy.

-Approximately 600 patients with moderately to severely active CD will be enrolled in the open-label Induction Phase.
+Approximately 615 patients with moderately to severely active UC will be enrolled in the open-label Induction Phase.
 All enrolled patients will receive induction doses of CT-P13 5 mg/kg via IV infusion at Weeks 0, 2, and 6.
-After the patients receive 3 full doses of CT-P13 via IV infusion, those patients classified as a Crohn's Disease Activity Index (CDAI)-100 responder at Week 10, and also have no safety concerns at the investigator's discretion will be randomly assigned before Week 10 treatment in a 2:1 ratio into either

-CT-P13 SC or Placebo SC treatment arms.
+After the patients receive 3 full doses of CT-P13 via IV infusion, those patients classified as a clinical responder at Week 10 based on modified Mayo score without PGA subscore, and also have no safety concerns at the investigator's discretion will be randomly assigned before Week 10 treatment in a 2:1 ratio into either CT-P13 SC or Placebo SC treatment groups.
 Patients classified as non-responders at Week 10 will not continue the study drug treatment.
+A clinical responder at Week 10 is defined as a patient with a decrease in modified Mayo score from baseline of at least 2 points and at least 30%, with an accompanying decrease in the rectal bleeding subscore of at least 1 point or an absolute rectal bleeding subscore of 0 or 1 point.

-It is estimated that at least 360 patients (240 in CT-P13 SC arm and 120 in Placebo SC arm) will enter the double-blind Maintenance Phase.
+It is estimated that at least 417 patients (278 in CT-P13 SC group and 139 in Placebo SC group) will enter the double-blind Maintenance Phase.
 The Maintenance Phase treatment will continue up to Week 54 and the subsequent open-label Extension Phase treatment will continue up to Week 102.
 In the open-label Extension Phase, all patients will receive CT-P13 SC.

-The duration of the study will be up to 112 weeks, which includes Screening (up to 6 weeks) and Treatment Period (up to the last dosing visit of study drug at Week 102) followed by End-of-Study (EOS) Visit (after 4 weeks off dose period).
+The duration of the study will be up to 112 weeks, which includes Screening (up to 6 weeks) and Treatment Period (up to the last dosing visit of study drug at Week 102) followed by End-of-Study (EOS) visit (after 4 weeks off dose period).
 The study will be unblinded to the predefined unblinded teams of CELLTRION, Inc. and [REDACTED] for reporting purposes after completion of the Week 54 assessments in all patients.
 However, the treatment assignment for the Maintenance Phase will remain blinded to the investigators, patients, and other teams of CELLTRION, Inc. and [REDACTED] until the completion of the study.